krzemienski/awesome-from-stars/README.md

 * [huangsam/ultimate-python](https://github.com/huangsam/ultimate-python): Ultimate Python study guide for newcomers and professionals alike. :snake: :snake: :snake:
 * [ultrajson/ultrajson](https://github.com/ultrajson/ultrajson): Ultra fast JSON decoder and encoder written in C with Python bindings
 * [getumbrel/umbrel](https://github.com/getumbrel/umbrel): A beautiful personal/home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-* [getumbrel/umbrel-apps](https://github.com/getumbrel/umbrel-apps): The new, official app repository of the Umbrel App Store.
+* [getumbrel/umbrel-apps](https://github.com/getumbrel/umbrel-apps): The official app repository of the Umbrel App Store.
 Submit apps and updates here.
+Learn how → https://github.com/getumbrel/umbrel-apps#readme
 * [getumbrel/umbrel-community-app-store](https://github.com/getumbrel/umbrel-community-app-store): Template repository for a creating your own Community App Store for Umbrel.
 Click "Use this template" and add your apps!
 * [devxoul/Umbrella](https://github.com/devxoul/Umbrella): ☂️ Analytics abstraction layer for Swift
 * [wimpysworld/umpc-ubuntu](https://github.com/wimpysworld/umpc-ubuntu): Scripts for UMPCs such as GPD Pocket, Pocket 2, MicroPC & TopJoy Falcon